joehahn/cat-chase-grasshopper/README.md

 ![](figs/actions.png)<br />

-Cat-chase-grasshopper is then played 20 more times for each of the cat-navigation strategies (slow, fast, and smart), and the following charts the average rate at which each strategy accumulates rewards:
+Cat-chase-grasshopper is then played 20 more times for each of the cat-navigation strategies (slow, fast, and smart), and the following shows the average rate at which each strategy accumulates rewards:
 ![](figs/strategy_rewards.png)<br />
 Note that the programmatic slow and fast strategies accrue rewards at nearly identical rates,